Ají de Gallina (Spicy Peruvian Chicken Stew)

 Did you make this recipe?
 Please leave a comment and/or star rating!
 Email us with any questions: tamara@beyondmeresustenance.com

-🥘 More Peruvian Main Dishes
+🥘 More Traditional Peruvian Main Dishes

 Share this post!